 Do you wish to study Asian languages like Chinese, Korean, Hindi, Arabic, Japanese, or Persian?
 Or maybe you have a reason to learn Indonesian as a Turkish native?
 Sadly, you are out of luck!

-Babbel follows a set of stages for most language courses, making it relatively simple for the student.
+Babbel follows a set of stages in most language courses, making it relatively simple for students.

 It uses a series of exercises to help you develop your reading, speaking, writing, and listening proficiency.
-This allows you to immerse yourself in a new language like a native.
+This allows you to immerse yourself in a new language as a native would.

 The material is based on the most recent didactic research, as they claim on their website.